Chia-Network/chia-docker/readme.md

 ## Healthchecks

-The Dockerfile includes a HEALTHCHECK instruction that runs a curl command against the the Chia RPC API.
+The Dockerfile includes a HEALTHCHECK instruction that runs a curl command against the Chia RPC API.
 In Docker, this can be disabled using the `--no-healthcheck` flag in the `docker run` command.
 Or in docker-compose you can add it to your Chia service, like so:

 ```yaml
 version: "3.6"